copleykj/socialize-likeable/README.md

 ```

 # Supporting the Project #
-In the spirit of keeping this and all of the packages in the [Socialize](https://atmospherejs.com/socialize) set alive, I ask that if you find this package useful, please donate to its development.
+In the spirit of keeping this and all of the packages in the [Socialize](https://atmospherejs.com/socialize) set alive, I ask that if you find this package useful, please donate to it's development.

 [Paypal](https://www.paypal.me/copleykj) /  [Bitcoin](https://www.coinbase.com/checkouts/4a52f56a76e565c552b6ecf118461287)